Degree – Master of Science in Agriculture, MS

-The Master of Science in Agriculture Professional Option is an online program designed to accommodate the demands and needs of students and potential employers in the field of agriculture.
+The Master of Science in Agriculture is designed to accommodate the demands and needs of students and potential employers in the field of agriculture.
 The Agronomy program equips students with advanced knowledge and skills to address major problems confronting growers of horticultural crops, crop production, and research techniques.

 - Apply advanced knowledge and skills to analyze and solve major problems confronting growers of agronomic and horticultural crops

 - Analyze research results and make policy recommendations that will conserve natural resources